muan/deploying-with-now/readme.md

 ### Environment variables

-Set your secret environment variable with `now secrets variable_name variable_value`, and expose them through [`package.json`](https://github.com/muan/deploying-with-now/blob/5074a2c84c60834b60e6ed3eb2e1fac919f65e3f/package.json#L15-L17).
+Expose your secret environment variables to your app in [`package.json`](https://github.com/muan/deploying-with-now/blob/5074a2c84c60834b60e6ed3eb2e1fac919f65e3f/package.json#L15-L17).
 The `@` before the variable name tells now to look for variable of that name in the secrets.

 ## Doc links